psilabs-dev/aio-lanraragi/README.md

 For development documentation, see [development](/docs/development.md).
 For integration testing documentation, see [integration tests README](/integration_tests/README.md).

 ## Usage

+To enable the usage of an API in LRR, you must first insert an API key to the database:

+1. Login as Admin
+1. Go to Settings > Security > API Key
+1. Fill in API key (e.g. "lanraragi", which we'll use for demonstration)

 Here is an example on getting all archives from LANraragi using `LRRClient`'s context management:
 ```python